amadeu-io/graph-data-structure/README.md

 ### Description 📚

-This repo implements a directed Graph Data Structure in TypeScript, with some methods to modify and traverse the graph.
+This repo implements a Directed Graph Data Structure in TypeScript, with some methods to modify and traverse the graph.
 A JavaScript version is also provided.

 ### Resources Used 💡